mikeroyal/Open-Source-Security-Guide/README.md

 [Ghidra](https://github.com/NationalSecurityAgency/ghidra) is a software reverse engineering (SRE) framework developed by NSA's Research Directorate for NSA's cybersecurity mission.
 It helps analyze any malicious code and malware like viruses, and can give cybersecurity professionals a better understanding of potential vulnerabilities in their networks and systems.

+[Exploit Database](https://www.exploit-db.com/) is a CVE compliant archive of public exploits and corresponding vulnerable software, developed for use by penetration testers and vulnerability researchers.
+The goal is to serve the most comprehensive collection of exploits gathered through direct submissions, mailing lists, as well as other public sources, and present them.

+[Rapid7 Vulnerability & Exploit Database](https://www.rapid7.com/db/) is a curated repository of vetted computer software exploits and exploitable vulnerabilities.
+Technical details for over 180,000 vulnerabilities and 4,000 exploits are available for security professionals and researchers to review.
+These vulnerabilities are utilized by our vulnerability management tool [InsightVM](https://www.rapid7.com/products/insightvm/).

+[InsightVM](https://www.rapid7.com/products/insightvm/) is a data-rich resource that can amplify the other solutions in your tech stack, from SIEMs and firewalls to ticketing systems.
+Only InsightVM integrates with 40+ other leading technologies, and with an open RESTful API, your vulnerability data makes your other tools more valuable.

 [DataWave](https://github.com/NationalSecurityAgency/datawave) is an ingest/query framework that leverages [Apache Accumulo](https://accumulo.apache.org/) to provide fast, secure data access.

 [Emissary](https://github.com/NationalSecurityAgency/emissary) is a P2P based data-driven workflow engine that runs in a heterogeneous possibly widely dispersed, multi-tiered P2P network of compute resources.
 Workflow itineraries are not pre-planned as in conventional workflow engines, but are discovered as more information is discovered about the data.